Metaswitch/clearwater-readthedocs/docs/Backups.md

 To take a manual backup on homestead, homer or memento, run

-*   `sudo /usr/share/clearwater/bin/run-in-signaling-namespace /usr/share/clearwater/bin/do_backup.sh homestead_provisioning` and `sudo /usr/share/clearwater/bin/run-in-signaling-namespace /usr/share/clearwater/bin/do_backup.sh homestead_cache` on homestead
+*   `sudo cw-run-in-signaling-namespace /usr/share/clearwater/bin/do_backup.sh homestead_provisioning` and `sudo cw-run-in-signaling-namespace /usr/share/clearwater/bin/do_backup.sh homestead_cache` on homestead
-*   `sudo /usr/share/clearwater/bin/run-in-signaling-namespace /usr/share/clearwater/bin/do_backup.sh homer` on homer
+*   `sudo cw-run-in-signaling-namespace /usr/share/clearwater/bin/do_backup.sh homer` on homer
-*   `sudo /usr/share/clearwater/bin/run-in-signaling-namespace /usr/share/clearwater/bin/do_backup.sh memento` on memento.
+*   `sudo cw-run-in-signaling-namespace /usr/share/clearwater/bin/do_backup.sh memento` on memento.

 This produces output of the following form, reporting the successfully-created backup.